AL333Z/ReactiveApplication/reactivecocoa/signal.md

 Looking at the documentation, a Signal is defined as a *push-driven stream that sends Events over time*.
 Events will be sent to all observers at the same time.
 So, if a Signal has different observers subscribed to its events, every observer will always see the same sequence of events.

-The documentation says another crucial thing, that clarifies the choice of abstration made by the developers:
+The documentation says another crucial thing, that clarifies the modelling choice made by the developers:

 > Signals are generally used to represent event streams that are already "in progress", like notifications, user input, etc. To represent streams that must first be _started_, see the SignalProducer type.

-The developers of RAC decided to keep the distinction between hot and cold Signal at the type level, so RAC offers both `Signal` and `SignalProducer` types.
+The RAC' mantainers decided to keep the distinction between hot and cold Signal at the type level, so RAC offers both the `Signal` and `SignalProducer` types.

 The `Signal` type is defined as follows: